 Some of the best soundbars you can get include Sennheiser, Vizio, Yamaha, and Sonos.
 If price point rather than performance is a much more important consideration for you, read our options for the best sound bar under $300.

-One extra tip before you buy a sound bar: measure your TV for the best size.
+One extra tip before you buy a sound bar from any company: measure your TV for the best size.
 You wouldn’t really need a speaker that exceeds your TV by too much, so the length of your flatscreen is the best starting point.
 Compatibility is also vital, as some TVs like the Fire TV and Apple TV may have trouble connecting to certain soundbars.

 Also, add a streamlined look as one of your requirements so you’ll get something that fits right in your living room.
 That will make the speaker match nicely with your style and interior decor.